-In Period 103, GTO teams can request time up to four Periods, if compatible with the corresponding GTO contract.
-These are called Large GTO programmes.
-Proposals for a Large GTO should be prepared using the ESOFORM Large Programme template, keeping the programme type as Large and entering the GTO contract keyword where specified.
-PIs should also note that any GTO proposal requesting time through the Large Programme channel is subject to the same requirements to provide a detailed delivery plan for data products and other conditions governing the reporting on the programmes.
+In Period 102, GTO teams can request time up to four Periods, if compatible with the corresponding GTO contract.
+These are called Large GTO programmes and are being offered on a trial basis; proposals for a Large GTO should be prepared using the ESOFORM Large Programme template, keeping the programme type as Large and entering the GTO contract keyword where specified.
+PIs should also note that any GTO proposal requesting time through the Large Programme channel is subject to the same requirements to provide a detailed delivery plan for data products and other conditions governing the reporting on the progress of Large Programmes.

-If the GTO programme time request is for under 100 hours and only requires time in Period 103, the GTO team should fill in a Normal Programme template form specifying the GTO Programme Type and the appropriate GTO contract keyword.
+If the GTO programme time request is for under 100 hours and only requires time in Period 102, the GTO team should fill in a Normal Programme template form specifying the GTO Programme Type and the appropriate GTO contract keyword.

 All GTO proposals will be evaluated and ranked together with Normal and Large Programme proposals in order to provide feedback to the GTO teams on the scientific standing of their GTO programmes.
 In exceptional cases, badly ranked GTO proposals may not be scheduled.
 The policies describing the obligations of Guaranteed Time Observers are defined in Appendix 2 of the ESO Council document ESO/Cou-996.
-VLT GTO policies were updated in December 2015 and are described in detail in the ESO Council document ESO/Cou-1628.
+VLT GTO policies were updated in December 2015 and are described in detail in ESO Council document ESO/Cou-1628.